 Making these meringues is an ideal way to keep children occupied.
-They can have a lovely time rolling the mixture into balls and coating with chocolate sprinkles or hundreds and thousands before they are microwaved!
+They can have a lovely time rolling the mixture into balls and coating it with chocolate sprinkles or hundreds and thousands before they are microwaved!

 How to make them

 - Start off by measuring 2 cups of icing sugar into a mixing bowl (image 1 above).
-Add the white of 1 medium egg and mix it into the icing sugar (image 2 above).
+Add the white of 1 medium egg and mix it with the icing sugar (image 2 above).